hringbauer/IBD-Analysis/IBD-Simulations/read_me.txt

 multi_runs: This file contains software to do multiple runs for various visualization purposes.
 For this it directly loads from the Grid software; and partly from the mle_analysis object from the POPRES analysis (to have the same code analyzing simulated and empirical data).
-This has it's own menue, where one can create data sets; which are often saved with pickle and then used for analysis.
+This has it's own menue, where one can create data sets; which are usually saved with pickle and then used for analysis.